jschauma/tld-zoneinfo/README.md

 `gov.`
 ------

-The `ġov.` zone file is available via [CZDS](https://czds.icann.org/), but is (as of 2025-02-07) also provided by CISA here:
+The `gov.` zone file is available via [CZDS](https://czds.icann.org/), but is (as of 2025-02-07) also provided by CISA here: